 Often times, I’ll pull up a few random properties on a platform like AgentPro247 or even the county’s website and GIS mapping system (to find your county’s website and GIS mapping system, just google, “County Name, State Name, GIS“).

-Is it easy for you to find any good comps for the properties you're looking at?
-Can you find accurate parcel maps and find the size, shape and location of each property?
+Is it easy for you to find any good comps for the properties you’re looking at?
+Can you find accurate parcel maps and find the size, shape, and location of each property?
 Cross-check the data you find on AgentPro247 with the data you find on the county website… does the data match?
 Does everything appear to be current and accurate?

 There are some counties out there (usually the ones that are VERY rural) that don’t even have a GIS mapping system (they simply don’t have enough tax revenue to maintain it).
 This means you probably won’t find any parcel maps in AgentPro247 either.
 This doesn’t necessarily have to be a deal-killer… but it is definitely going to make your property research more difficult.

-Whenever I find a county that isn't able to provide this kind a basic information, it's a BIG red flag – and I usually won't do business there.
-It's just not worth the extra hassle.
+Whenever I find a county that isn’t able to provide this kind of basic information, it’s a BIG red flag – and I usually won’t do business there.
+It’s just not worth the extra hassle.

 How much does the “right information” cost?

-One of my primary tools I use to find amazing deals on real estate is the delinquent tax roll.
-This is a major source of opportunity for finding motivated sellers – so it's important for me to know:
+One of the primary tools I use to find amazing deals on real estate is the delinquent tax roll.
+This is a major source of opportunity for finding motivated sellers – so it’s important for me to know: